jmrod4/libduino/README.markdown

 --Juanma

 LICENSE
 -------

 This project is copyrighted by Juanma Rodriguez.

-The global license for the project is the GNU GPL v3 and you can find the full text in the file LICENSE.
+The global license for the project is the GNU GPL v3.
+You can find the license full text in the file LICENSE.